Increased body weight does not fully explain the association between sweetened beverages and diabetes

 Participants in the ESTRID study answer a wide variety of questions regarding possible risk factors for LADA and type 2 diabetes, e.g. dietary habits, length and weight.
 It is these questions, together with genetic information collected primarily through the ANDIS registry (All New Diabetics in Scania) that form the basis for the new study.

 The results confirm the associations between risk variants of different genes and LADA and type 2 diabetes, respectively.
 However, no enhanced effect on the risk of LADA and type 2 diabetes was seen related to sweetened beverage intake among those who were carriers of high-risk variants of genes associated with autoimmunity and overweight/obesity.
-By contrast, an increased risk related to consumption of sweetened beverages was seen among those who were carriers of low-risk variants of the same genes.
+In contrast, an increased risk related to consumption of sweetened beverages was seen among those who were carriers of low-risk variants of the same genes.
 This difference was most pronounced for variants of the HLA genes and the risk of LADA.